HGmin1159/HGmin1159.github.io/_posts/2021-10-06-secondorder3.md

-Then, the equation becomes as follow
+Then, the equation becomes as follows

 $$